tenstorrent/tt-torch/docs/src/getting_started.md

 sudo systemctl enable --now tenstorrent-hugepages.service
 ```

-4. Please ensure that after you run this script, after you complete reboot, you activate the virtual environment it sets up - ```source ~/.tenstorrent-venv/bin/activate```.
+4. Please ensure that after you run the TT-Installer script, after you complete reboot and set up hugepages, you activate the virtual environment it sets up - ```source ~/.tenstorrent-venv/bin/activate```.

 5. After your environment is running, to check that everything is configured, type the following: